fmxsh/tot-ontology/README.md

 ### Organizing principle

-A _thing of things_ must have an internalized identity (it must have its identity defined within itself, as a cause of its internal parts).
+A _structure of things_ must have an internalized identity (it must have its identity defined within itself, as a cause of its internal parts).

-All things in _thing of things_ must be consistent with an organizing principle (the identity).
+All things in _structure of things_ must be consistent with an organizing principle (the identity).

 The organizing principle (the identity) defines the boundaries, in such a way that whatever is not consistent with the identity, is outside the boundary of the thing, and thus is not part of the thing.